 How can I prevent my child from getting COVID-19?

 All children over the age of 6 months are eligible, and recommended to get the COVID-19 vaccine.
+Vaccinating all members of your family is the best way to prevent your child from getting sick.

 The CDC website has trustworthy, up-to-date information about how you can help decrease your child’s exposure to COVID-19, as well as decrease the chance that they will pass the virus on to other people if they do have it.
 This website also includes guidance on when and how children should wear masks.
 The American Academy of Pediatrics (AAP) has also put together COVID-19 information for parents, available here.
 It’s always a great idea to review with your children the ways we protect ourselves from infection including social distancing, proper hand washing, and mask wearing.